sagemath/trac_to_gh/Issue 1264.md

 # Issue 1264: upgrade to newest version of ipython

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1264

 Original creator: was